Fed raises key rate by half-point and signals more to come

 Inflation in the 19 countries using the euro currency fell to 10% from 10.6% in October, the first decline since June 2021.
 The rate is so far above the bank’s 2% goal that rate hikes are expected to continue into next year.
 Britain’s inflation also eased from a 41-year record of 11.1% in October to a still-high 10.7% in November.

-At the Fed, Powell has made clear that the central bank isn’t close to declaring victory over high inflation.
-Fed officials will likely want to see further moderate inflation readings before they would be comfortable suspending their rate hikes.

-One reason for caution is that inflation gauges can sometimes reignite after initially slowing.
-In 2021, for example, core price increases slowed for a couple of months in the summer before accelerating again and reaching new heights.
+Powell downplayed any notion that the Fed might decide to reverse course next year and start cutting rates to support growth, as Wall Street investors are expecting.

+“I wouldn’t see the committee cutting rates until we’re confident that inflation is moving down in a sustained way,” he said.

 Cumulatively, the Fed’s hikes have led to much costlier borrowing rates for consumers as well as companies, ranging from mortgages to auto and business loans.
-The hikes have sent home sales plummeting and are starting to reduce rents on new apartments, a leading source of high inflation.
+They have sent home sales plummeting and are starting to weigh down rents on new apartments, a leading source of high inflation.

 Powell’s biggest focus has been on services prices, which he has said are likely to stay persistently high.
 In part, that’s because sharp increases in wages are becoming a key contributor to inflation.
 Services companies, like hotels and restaurants, are particularly labor-intensive.
 And with average wages growing at a brisk 5%-6% a year, price pressures keep building in that sector of the economy.

+With many service-sector employers still desperate for workers, Powell said pay growth may remain above what’s consistent with the Fed’s 2% inflation target.

-“We have a long way to go,” the Fed chair said at Wednesday’s news conference, “to get to price stability.”
+“We have a long way to go,” the Fed chair said, “to get to price stability.”

+AP Business Writer David McHugh contributed to this report from Frankfurt, Germany.